Conference Location

 Public Transport

-Public transport is provided by the RMV (Rhein-Main-Verkehrsverbund).
+Public transport is provided by the RMV (Rheim-Main-Verkehrsverbund).
 Getting around within the city is very easy using the dense network of the suburban rail service (S-Bahn) and the subway (U-Bahn).
 There are also bus and tram lines.
 However, most destinations, including hotels and the university campus, are usually within a walking distance from an S-Bahn or U-Bahn station.

-The closest train station to the conference venue is the subway station Holzhausenstraße.
+The closes train station to the conference venue is the subway station Holzhausenstraße.
 It is served by the subway lines U1, U2, U3, and U8.
 Walking from the subway station Holzhausenstraße to the conference venue takes about 9 minutes.
 Click here to open a plan of train connections within Frankfurt and its surroundings.

 Further Questions?